 Chase’s interests include the interconnection of mind/body/spirit and the creative pursuit of self-discovery within this interconnection.
 He provides training in mindfulness meditation, introductory flow yoga, exploration of healing literature as a group process, poetry, and musical exploration and improvisation.
 He works with individual, group, and family units to build a cohesive team for the betterment and growth of the individual client.
 Chase takes a keen interest in higher development of self to explore and discover meaning especially within the older adult population.

-Upon graduation in December of 2012, Jessica was hired full time as a Sobriety Coach and was directed to create a Dual Diagnosis Program for the population of residents with substance abuse issues.
-Through this program, three chronic clients have fully recovered from drug and alcohol abuse and are in the maintenance portion of their recovery, while currently nine others are participating in the program and are no longer active users.
+Upon graduation from UHCL in December of 2012, Jessica was hired full time as a Sobriety Coach and was directed to create a Dual Diagnosis Program for the population of residents with substance abuse issues.
+Within six months of this program, and its then current population of 12, three chronic clients fully recovered from drug and alcohol abuse and are in the maintenance stage of their recovery and living independently, while the remaining nine continued participation in the program and are no longer active users.